VSTOPIA/JS-Live-API/docs/01-Getting Started.md

 In these tutorials, we will always use a Max MIDI Effect device.
 As explained in the overview’s section on limitations, JavaScript is not suitable for synthesizing instruments or implementing effects.

-> [!TIP]
-> Even though JavaScript isn’t fast enough to directly implement instruments and effects, there may be reasons to put JavaScript in a Max Audio Effect or Max Instrument device.
+> <span class="tip-marker">[!TIP]</span> Even though JavaScript isn’t fast enough to directly implement instruments and effects, there may be reasons to put JavaScript in a Max Audio Effect or Max Instrument device.
 For example, if complex logic is needed to translate the state of the UI controls into parameters for the instrument/effect, it’s conceivable that part of the logic could be done in JavaScript because UI events happen at a reasonably slow rate.
 >
 > Regardless, it’s recommended to use Max MIDI Effect devices for your JavaScript in Live projects until there is a good reason to use another device type.